Alexandroidd/sketch-photoshop-basics/README.md

 - GIF = Not used for much anymore.
 [Except for animated gifs, of course](https://media.giphy.com/media/Y8ocCgwtdj29O/giphy.gif).

 #### Vector:

+Vector images are 'math objects' - they are not pixels, but instead a series of mathimatical coordinates declaring a shape.
+Because of this, they can be blown up to billboard size with no drop in quality.
+They're also extremely small in terms of file size, so use them whenever you can.

 - SVG = Best for vector art of any kind.
 Can be scaled infintely.